Abarca Prize

 What does Abarca Prize

-recognise exactly?
+recognize exactly?

 What does the prize consist of?